 Luckily, the answer is no. Running a fast website is not as difficult as it sounds, but it’s fundamental to have the best optimization tools within reach.

-Since there are several essential steps to follow to speed up a WordPress site, here we’ll assume that you already took care of most of them.
+Since there are several essential steps to follow to speed up a WordPress site, and how to test your website speed here we’ll assume that you already took care of most of them.
 It means we’re taking for granted that

 you already chose the best hosting provider and you got rid of slow plugins.